finite-loop/finiteloop/src/pages/offerings/platform.md

 align: left
 ---

-We have built scalable architectures that support a billion people.
+We build scalable architectures that can support a billion people.